 Lenny is traveling this week.
-I have a busy week of work that will keep me occupied.
-Plus, I have a full weekend planned.
-Brunch with some ladies who I enjoy their company.
-Checking out the abandoned train station near us that is hosting an art exhibit as well as a special night with MEM, complete with pizza, movies projected on the wall and a sleep-over.
-YEAH!
-Making chocolate chip waffles or doughnut holes in the morning.
-Getting along over-due manicure.
-Then when he arrives home I am going to surprise him by making one of his favorite recipes that I have not made in a while, this one for Steamed Clams.
+I have a busy week of work that will keep me occupied, and I have a full weekend planned.
+Brunch with some lady friends, checking out the abandoned train station near us that is hosting an art exhibit as well as a special night with MEM.
+When Lenny arrives home I am going to surprise him by making one of his favorite recipes that I have not made in a while, this one for Steamed Clams.

 Even though I get some “me time” when he travels, I miss having my best buddy, my partner, and my lover around.
 I miss looking over from this keyboard and seeing him at his desk.
 I miss teasing him about not putting the dishes in the dishwasher.
-I miss middle of the day hugs, just because.
+I miss middle of the day hugs.
 I miss him making me laugh … all the time.
 I miss him sticking his arm out during the night to keep me on my side of the bed.
 I miss lazy weekend mornings laying in bed drinking coffee until 10.
 Most of all, I just miss him being here, with me.
-The house isn’t as warm and it is too quiet.
+The house isn’t as warm and it is much too quiet.